 Firstly, start by explaining how people can submit their feedback to you.
 It might be an email address, or a button within your app.
 Whatever the method, make it clear to your customers, employees, and prospects how to send you their ideas.

 Next, explain how you deal with the feedback as it comes in.
-Maybe you triage the requests once a week, filtering out the ones you’re most interested in, or maybe you use software like Receptive to allow your users to prioritize.
+Maybe you triage the requests once a week, filtering out the ones you’re most interested in, or maybe you use software like Pendo Feedback to allow your users to prioritize.
 Again, you need to make it clear so that people know what will happen to their feedback.

 Finally, clarify how often the feedback is reviewed.

 Do you have a weekly or monthly meeting to discuss the top priorities?
 Is somebody in charge of working through each and every request?